SKAsApp/speech-recognition-telop/README.en.md

 This app used in SKA’s niconico Live（SKA’s community　[co2335074](https://com.nicovideo.jp/community/co2335074)）.

-If you try, please click [here](https://skasapp.github.io/speech-recognition-telop/web-speech/index.html).
+If you try, please “[click here](https://skasapp.github.io/speech-recognition-telop/web-speech/index.html)”.
 But this link will be changed in a several months.

 ## Recording Format